How to Let Go Meditation: A Gentle Step-by-Step Guide

 7-Step Letting Go Meditation Guide for a 5-Minute Session

 Use this short how to let go meditation guide when you have five quiet minutes.
-A kitchen chair, bus seat, or office stairwell is enough.
+You might try it while tea steeps, after a photography edit, or with warm cheeks after a walk.

 If breath is your easiest anchor, breath awareness meditation gives a simple foundation for this practice.